 Climate is the expected state of weather variables such as precipitation or temperature.
 Climate values are defined as averages of weather variables over time periods such as 30 years.
 For example, the monthly mean temperature for December is a climate variable.
 This value is computed using observed temperatures in December over a time period of 30 years.
 Weather is the state of the atmosphere at a given moment in time.
 An example would be the air temperature on January 1, 2006.
 Over time, the individual weather values are incorporated into the climate values as they are averaged into the long-term value.
 A climate forecast provides information on how close the coming monthly values are expected to compare to the long term values for large spatial areas.
 A weather forecast is much more specific in that it provides information on temperature, precipitation, wind, etc. for the next several days at given locations.
 For weather summaries and forecasts, please visit the California State Meteorologist section.

 The California Hydroclimate Report

 Recent observed extremes in temperature and precipitation have raised awareness of the potential influence of a changing climate on meteorological and hydrological outcomes.
 As a complement to the advance planning work on adapting to and mitigating climate change impacts, the Hydroclimate Report looks to document the events of each water year and provide context of those events to the current climate state and expectations for change.
-The report series begins with water year 2015 when a new record low for April 1 snowpack was observed.
+The report series begins with water year 2015 when a new record low for April 1 snowpack was observed and continues through water year 2017.
 The report for the previous water year is expected to be available around the beginning of the new calendar year.